jjsteenkamp/data-cornucopia/README.md

 A number of small relatively inconsequential programs and examples that may be useful to serve as 'mental' notes when building out larger applications.

+## JDBC-Runner

+A very simple and very tactical tool that can be used to execute a number of JDBC statements against a number of databases.

+Was used as part of a project to do some data discovery.